At a Glance

 When you’re complete with the application, submit it and wait to be notified that you’re approved for the loan you want.
 When you’re approved, the lender will either:

-- Offer direct payment, paying off your old debts directly to those creditors.
-Those accounts should have a $0 balance and be completely paid off.
-You will then make payments directly to your new lender within 30 days.
+- Offer direct payment.
+This means the lender will pay off your old debts directly to the creditors expecting repayment.
+Those accounts will then have a $0 balance and be completely paid off.
+Going forward, you’ll only need to pay your new lender.

-- Deposit the new loan funds into your bank account, and you’ll use those funds to repay each debt individually.
+- Deposit the new loan funds into your bank account.
+You’ll use those funds to repay each debt individually.
 In this case, repay those old debts as soon as possible to avoid paying additional interest, and to eliminate the temptation to spend the funds on something else.
 You’ll then make your first payment to the new consolidation loan within 30 days.

 Yes, some debt consolidation companies offer loans to people with poor credit.
 The downside is you may only qualify for a loan with a higher APR, or less favorable loan terms or amounts.
 If you have a bad credit score, take steps now to try and improve it before applying for a consolidation loan.